I live in rural northwest Pennsylvania and in my house we heat and cook with wood and coal for about 8 months out of the year.

 I try to sweep my floors every day and two or three times a year all the walls in my home must be washed.

-Windows must be washed at least 6 times a year and soot smudges from fingers that end up on woodwork, the bathroom sink or on the refrigerator are a constant battle.
+Windows must be washed at least 6 times a year.
+Soot smudges from fingers that end up on woodwork, the bathroom sink or on the refrigerator are a constant battle.

 Soot transfers very easily and can be hard to remove.
 I keep cleaning rags and a spray bottle of ammonia and water handy for that purpose.